 - Ask your HVAC technician for tips on how to keep the drain line clean between routine maintenance visits.
 They may suggest pouring a solution of bleach diluted 50/50 with water into the drain line, followed by flushing the line with water.
-Generally, using bleach in an AC drain line is discouraged, but in this case your technician may deem it necessary.
+Generally, using bleach in an AC drain line is discouraged, but depending on the severity of the slime issue your technician may deem it necessary.

 Are you dealing with white slime or another drain line issue?
 Call Kobie Complete today: (941) 474-3691

 Additionally, if you are in the market for a new air conditioner, feel free to ask us for a free, no obligation quote.
 We also give second opinions on other company’s quotes.

 Our service area encompasses Sarasota and Charlotte counties in Southwest Florida.
 From our two locations in Englewood and Punta Gorda, we serve the surrounding communities including Venice, North Port, Port Charlotte and Sarasota.

 Harris, Angela.
 “White Slime Is No Match for an Educated HVAC Technician”, ACHR The NEWS, July 15, 2019, https://www.achrnews.com/articles/141579-white-slime-is-no-match-for-an-educated-hvac-technician.
 Accessed July 21, 2021.